bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 -   Total number of mapped micro\_cds genes = 390
 -   Total number of mapped nr proteins = 966

-The numbers change from run to run because of BWA, BLAT and DIAMOND mapping.
+The numbers can change from run to run due to the Trinity assembly feature noted earlier.

 Thus of ~6100 reads of putative microbial mRNA origin, we can annotate only ~1800 of them!!
-This appears to be typical for microbiome samples.
+This is not uncommon for many microbiome samples without good reference sequences.

 ### Step 8.
-Map the known genes to E. coli homologs to facilitate network visualization
+Map identified genes to a "system" dataset for network visualization - here a protein-protein interaction map based on E. coli proteins.

 To help interpret our metatranscriptomic datasets from a functional perspective, we rely on mapping our data to functional networks such as metabolic pathways and maps of protein complexes.
-Here we will use a previously published map of functional protein-protein interactions (PPI) constructed for E. coli (''Peregrín-Alvarez JM. *et al.*, PLoS Comput Biol.
-2009'' <http://www.ncbi.nlm.nih.gov/pubmed/19798435>) as a proxy to get a systems-level view of annotated reads.
-To begin, we need to first define E. coli homologs for our annotated genes and proteins from the BWA, BLAT and DIAMOND searches.
+Here we will use a previously published map of functional protein-protein interactions (PPI) constructed for E. coli ([Peregrín-Alvarez JM. *et al.*, PLoS Comput Biol.
+2009](http://www.ncbi.nlm.nih.gov/pubmed/19798435)) as a proxy to get a systems-level view of annotated reads.
+While it would be nice to have access to a 'pan-bacterial' protein interaction network to account for complexes from different species, such datasets do not currently exist.

+To begin, we need to first match our annotated genes (from Step.
+7) to E. coli homologs.

-For mapped microbial genes identified through our BWA and BLAT searches:
+For microbial *genes* identified through our BWA and BLAT searches:

 ```
 diamond blastx -p 8 -d $BLASTDB/EcoliMG1655_std -q microbial_cds_sub.fasta  -a microbial_cds_sub_ecoli_ppi.matches -t dmnd_tmp -e 10 -k 10